Q: What is the Gallatin Undergraduate Initiative for Discovery in Education (GUIDE) Program?

 Q: How does the GUIDE program work?

-A: At the beginning of their sophomore year, eight BMCC students enter the GUIDE program as GUIDE Finalists.
-At the end of their sophomore year, five of these students are admitted to NYU Gallatin as GUIDE Scholars.
+A: At the beginning of their sophomore year, up to eight BMCC students enter the GUIDE program as GUIDE Finalists.
+At the end of their sophomore year, up to five of these students are admitted to NYU Gallatin as GUIDE Scholars.

-After being admitted to NYU as junior transfer students, the five GUIDE Scholars receive full scholarships to NYU.
-Gallatin will cover all unmet need for tuition, fees, books and, if requested, on-campus housing for the next four semesters, provided the student remains in academic good standing.
+After being admitted to NYU as junior transfer students, the GUIDE Scholars receive full scholarships to NYU.
+Gallatin will cover all unmet need for tuition and fees for the next four semesters, provided the student remains in academic good standing.

 Q: How competitive is the GUIDE program?